3 min read

 Even a 7 year old kid would tell you that it’s impossible to build something without having a drawing in hand.

-But for everything you build on site, you should have the design in hand and not just a sketch or a draft drawing that has never been formally issued
+But surely, for everything you actually build on site, you should have the design in hand and not just a sketch or a draft drawing that has never been formally issued to the teams or the EMDS.

-And most of the times, the design has to get several approvals from the Client or other parties.
+In most of the times, the design has to get several approvals from the Client or other parties, so it’s a lengthy process overall.

 I’ve been in projects where the Designer (and sometimes the Client) decided to change something after it was already built with (obviously) not approved or finalised design yet.